kivervinicius/nightmare-examples/docs/beginner/co.md

 # Using `co`

 [`co`](https://github.com/tj/co) is a flow library allowing for non-blocking code.
 With Nightmare, you can use it to `yield` call chains.
-Consider the Yahoo example:
+The following example searches for `github nightmare` at Yahoo and returns the first HREF in the search results:

 ```js
 var Nightmare = require('nightmare'),